wavespectra/wavespectra/docs/reconstruction.rst

-Spectra with multiple wave systems can be reconstructed by fitting spectral shapes and directional distributions to individual wave partitions and combining them together.
+Spectra with multiple wave systems can be reconstructed by fitting spectral shapes and directional distributions to individual wave partitions and combining them.

-The example below uses the :meth:`~wavespectra.construct.direction.cartwright` spreading and the :meth:`~wavespectra.construct.frequency.jonswap` shape with default values for :math:`\sigma_a=0.07` and :math:`\sigma_b=0.09`, :math:`\gamma` calculated from the :meth:`~wavespectra.SpecArray.gamma` method and :math:`\alpha` calculated from the :meth:`~wavespectra.SpecArray.alpha` method.
+The example below uses the :func:`~wavespectra.construct.direction.cartwright` spreading and the :func:`~wavespectra.construct.frequency.jonswap` shape with default values for :math:`\sigma_a=0.07` and :math:`\sigma_b=0.09`, :math:`\gamma` calculated from the :meth:`~wavespectra.SpecArray.gamma` method and :math:`\alpha` calculated from the :meth:`~wavespectra.SpecArray.alpha` method.